recordingpreservation/nrpf-website/_posts/2024-04-05-grants-webinar.md

 The webinar is free and available to the public and will be live on April 5, 2024.
 If you are accessing this page after that date, we will post an edited recording, transcript, and any additional resources from the event below.

+## Update: Resources Posted

+We have posted the recording, transcript, and slides from the webinar at the [RPTF website](https://radiopreservation.org/)!
+Please look for the materials at [https://radiopreservation.org/2024/04/22/audio-preservation-grants-webinar/](https://radiopreservation.org/2024/04/22/audio-preservation-grants-webinar/).

 ![Flyer advertising the NRPF/RPTF grants webinar schedule for 5 April 2024.]({% link images/blog/NRPF_RPTF_Grants_Webinar_April_2024.png %})